Important Info For Residents, Condo Owners, And Buyers...

-If you're looking to purchase vacation rental property on Maui, you may have heard about the Minatoya List.
+If you're looking to purchase property on Maui, you may have heard about the Minatoya List.
 But what exactly is it, and why is it so important for owners, prospective buyers, and real estate professionals?

-The Minatoya List refers to a list of condominium properties on Maui that are considered legally eligible to operate short-term vacation rentals (STVRs) even though they are located in apartment-zoned areas rather than resort or hotel-zoned areas.
+The Minatoya List refers to a list of condominium properties on Maui that are considered legally eligible to operate short-term vacation rentals (STVRs), even though they are located in apartment-zoned areas rather than resort or hotel-zoned areas.

 To qualify for the exemption, an apartment-zoned complex needs to have received a building permit, SMA use permit, or PUD approval prior to April 20th, 1989.
 Furthermore, the complex needs to have consistently allowed vacation rentals without a break of more than a year.

-As a result of that opinion, the county grandfathered approximately 7,100 units in complexes that had a documented history of short-term rental use, and specifically complexes where the original development plan allowed for short-term rentals.
+As a result of that opinion, the county grandfathered approximately 7,100 units in complexes that had a documented history of short-term rental use, and specifically complexes where the original development plan allowed for some short-term rentals.

 These properties were deemed legal but non-conforming, meaning they did not require new zoning to continue operating as vacation rentals.
 This list became known as the Minatoya List, and it continues to play a significant role in Maui’s real estate market today.